Flutter Entertainment (LON:FLTR) PT Set at £180 by The Goldman Sachs Group

-Flutter Entertainment (LON:FLTR) has been given a £180 ($237.81) target price by equities research analysts at The Goldman Sachs Group in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
-The Goldman Sachs Group’s price objective would suggest a potential upside of 57.83% from the stock’s previous close.
+The Goldman Sachs Group set a £180 ($241.97) price target on Flutter Entertainment (LON:FLTR) in a research report released on Wednesday, Borsen Zeitung reports.

-Other equities analysts have also recently issued research reports about the stock.
-Peel Hunt reiterated a “buy” rating and issued a £170 ($224.60) target price on shares of Flutter Entertainment in a research report on Thursday, November 18th.
-UBS Group set a £162 ($214.03) price target on shares of Flutter Entertainment in a report on Friday, December 10th.
-Peel Hunt reissued a “buy” rating and issued a £170 ($224.60) price target on shares of Flutter Entertainment in a report on Thursday, November 18th.
-Berenberg Bank reaffirmed a “buy” rating and set a £150 ($198.18) target price on shares of Flutter Entertainment in a research note on Wednesday, December 1st.
-Finally, Jefferies Financial Group set a £193 ($254.99) target price on shares of Flutter Entertainment in a research note on Thursday.
-Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and ten have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Flutter Entertainment has a consensus rating of “Buy” and a consensus price target of £164.63 ($217.51).
+FLTR has been the subject of a number of other reports.
+Berenberg Bank reissued a buy rating and set a £150 ($201.64) target price on shares of Flutter Entertainment in a research note on Wednesday, December 1st.
+Peel Hunt reaffirmed a buy rating and issued a £170 ($228.53) price objective on shares of Flutter Entertainment in a research note on Thursday, November 18th.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of Flutter Entertainment from £179.87 ($241.79) to £171.35 ($230.34) and set a buy rating for the company in a report on Wednesday, November 3rd.
+UBS Group set a £162 ($217.77) price objective on shares of Flutter Entertainment in a report on Friday, December 10th.
+Finally, Royal Bank of Canada set a £175 ($235.25) price target on shares of Flutter Entertainment in a report on Tuesday, November 2nd.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and ten have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Flutter Entertainment currently has a consensus rating of Buy and an average price target of £164.63 ($221.31).

 Flutter Entertainment plc operates as a sports betting and gaming company in the United Kingdom, Ireland, Australia, the United States, and internationally.
 The company operates through PPB, PokerStars, Sky Betting & Gaming, Australia, and US segments.
 It offers sportsbooks and exchange sports betting products, daily fantasy sports products, and pari-mutuel betting products; fixed odds games betting products; online games and casinos; peer-to-peer games, including online bingo and poker; and business-to-business services.